DilanCF/CMSC412_notes/lecture/Lecture20.md

 ![Alt text](image-42.png)

 Random access vs direct access
-* Rnadom: access time to any place is the same
+* Random: access time to any place is the same
-* Direct: Access time may vary, but we are going to it striaghtaway
+* Direct: Access time may vary, but we are going to it straightaway

 Asynch transfer:

-Timing diference
+Timing difference

 ![Alt text](image-18.png)

 How large is the device driver code?
-* conditinos tha it has to handle are large
+* Conditions tha it has to handle are large

 ![Alt text](image-19.png)

 DMA for character devices?
-* Doesnt make sense for ti
+* doesn't make sense for ti

 ![Alt text](image-20.png)

 ![Alt text](image-21.png)

 Is a clock an IO device?
-* Does clock keep runnig when you turn the computer off?
+* Does clock keep running when you turn the computer off?
 * Clock on motherboard has its own battery and keeps running

 ![Alt text](image-22.png)